-- methods.
-Duct sprinklers are prohibited.
-Ductwork shall be field-tested using smoke or similar means to verify containment. - 15.
-All laboratory spaces shall be equipped with emergency shut-off valves for vacuum, fuel, and process gases, and a shunt trip for electric service.
+- 15. All laboratory spaces shall be equipped with emergency shut-off valves for vacuum, fuel, and process gases, and a shunt trip for electric service.
 Electrical shunt buttons shall be located adjacent to the primary exit path within each lab.
 Vacuum, fuel, and process gas valves must be provided for individual labs located just outside the lab e.g., a ball valve behind a clear cover.
-A fire alarm solenoid for automatic supply shut off of fuel gas shall be provided, as well as additional shut-offs for specialty items. - 16.
+A fire alarm solenoid for automatic supply shut off of fuel gas shall be provided, as well as additional shut-offs for specialty items.
+Emergency controls shall be provided with protective covers that do not require the use of a key or break-away components and are intended for the purpose installed.
+Mushroom-type resettable buttons with covers for interior electrical controls.
+All controls to be adequately labeled with the utility and area served. - 16.
 All fuel gas supplies and their associated connections, piping, and fittings shall be provided with a painted yellow finish suitable for the application.
 Equipment located in open areas shall be installed with concrete pads and protected by yellow, rounded-top, concrete-filled pipe bollards or appropriate collision protection.

-- CN11-4: Equipment needed to provide facilities operational support to the building will take priority in funding over general building furnishings and equipment. - 2.
-CN11-5: Central vacuum cleaning systems are prohibited. - Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
-Each room shall directly access the main corridor or common area and must be rectangular in shape, without passthrough rooms. - 4.
-All buildings three stories or more in height shall include a central trash and recycle room.
+- 1. CN11-4: Equipment needed to provide facilities operational support to the building will take priority in funding over general building furnishings and equipment. - 2.
+CN11-5: Central vacuum cleaning systems are prohibited. - 3.
+Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
+Each room shall directly access the main corridor or common area and must be rectangular in shape, without passthrough rooms.

+- 4. All buildings three stories or more in height shall include a central trash and recycle room.
 The room shall have a floor drain in the center of the room, shall be located on the first floor, and shall include a minimum 8' wide x 10' tall, insulated roll-up door, with exterior access.
-The

-- room size is indicated on the RECYCLING AND TRASH EQUIPMENT TABLE on page D.11-5. - 5.
+The room size is indicated on the RECYCLING AND TRASH EQUIPMENT TABLE on page D.11-5. - 5.
 Each housekeeping closet and central trash recycle room shall have a sealed concrete floor, wall shelving space, and a floor mop sink, which must be precast, have corner splash pans with a maximum six inch front curb (as pictured), hot and cold water service, and trap drains.
-Power must also be provided.

-- All buildings three stories or more in height shall include a maintenance workspace with a sealed concrete floor, located on the first floor, and start at a minimum of 120 sq ft. - 7.
+Power must also be provided. - All buildings three stories or more in height shall include a maintenance workspace with a sealed concrete floor, located on the first floor, and start at a minimum of 120 sq ft. - 7.
 First floor housekeeping and maintenance rooms shall have power and data connections.
 Power shall include two dedicated, 20-amp circuits. - 8.
 A Traka key-type security box and Kronos time clock compatible with systems used by UCF will require data connections and power at a single first floor location.
 Consult with the UCF Project Manager to determine if these are to be Contractor- or Owner-furnished. - 9.
 Metal storage sheds and similar structures are not permitted on the UCF campus.